 Image Credit: James Armes | Unsplash

 Getting the best-value rail tickets possible is something that we at Trainsplit are sure many people want to do.
 This can include booking in advance, using a Railcard if you have one, travelling outside peak times, and – of course – splitting tickets via our website.
 If you’d like further information on any of these, please get in touch, and we’ll do what we can to assist you.
-We do have a comprehensive booking guide here at Trainsplit on the booking process, which we hope will be very useful, and we’ve covered some of the main points below.
+We do have a comprehensive guide here at Trainsplit on the booking process, which we hope will be very useful.
+Below, we've outlined some of the key points, including securing cheap train tickets.

 With Trainsplit’s unique journey planner, we search for the best-priced train tickets for your journey.
 You can easily discover the best split ticketing combinations that maximise your savings on train tickets, and best of all, Trainsplit will do all the work for you and doesn’t charge a booking fee.

 If you're travelling from London, then the most direct route is taking the West Coast Main Line from London Euston.
 Some potential alternatives may include going to Newcastle and taking the Tyne Valley Line to Carlisle, or maybe going to Leeds and changing there to the famous Settle-Carlisle line.
-Using Trainsplit’s journey planner, you can search for cheaper routes to Portsmouth, potentially saving you money on your train tickets.
+Using Trainsplit’s journey planner, you can search for cheaper routes to the Lake District, potentially saving you money on your train tickets.

 Remember, if you have any questions about train travel or need assistance, feel free to reach out to our team.
 We're here to help you plan a memorable journey.